-The claybar has become such an important tool for regular auto detailing that a single page of information really isn’t enough.
+The claybar has become such an important tool for regular auto detailing.
 Throughout the Guide To Detailing website you will find references and how-tips to help you get the most out of your clay bar detailing work.
-This page offers step-by-step detailing clay information.
+This page in particular offers step-by-step detailing clay information.

-Chances are you’re here because you’ve seen detailing clay bar kits in the store or you’ve heard other people talking about it.
+Chances are you’re here because you’ve seen detailing clay bar kits in stores or you’ve heard other people talking about it.
 Perhaps you’ve tried it before and simply didn’t get the results you expected.
 You’re in the right place.